Letters to the Editor: Dec. 30, 2021 - NewsBreak

 Really?

-Read the story from Dec.
-6, 2021, on Metro-endorsed affordable housing projects.
+Read about the Metro-endorsed housing developments in our Dec.
+6, 2021, story.

 Of the seven projects, the least costly was at the Meridian Gardens project, of $305,888 per apartment.